-I know that it isn't 100% future proof, but the idea that Wireless APs could be as future proof as a network switch is wonderful.
-No more mesh, no more management console, no busywork interfaces...
+I know that it isn't 100% future proof9, but the idea that Wireless APs could be as future proof as a network switch is wonderful.
+No more management console, no busywork interfaces...
 Just configure the SSID / Password, and plug it in to ethernet.
 That's it.
 It's such an obvious solution, I am surprised I didn't understand it before.
+It's also quite secure.

-Dumb AP is the ideal Wireless AP.
+Dumb AP is the ideal Wireless AP.10